jousefm/Mega-Course-MATLAB/README.md

                                           <a href="https://www.patreon.com/theengiineer">video (coming soon)</a> |
                                           <a href="https://www.patreon.com/theengiineer">homework (coming soon)</a> |
                                           <a href="https://www.patreon.com/theengiineer">code (coming soon)</a><br/><br/></div>
-                                          <p>This video will give you a brief overview of what type of plots exist inside of MATLAB and how you can create your own fancy plots!
+                                          <p>This video will give you a brief overview on how to extract vectors and create so called subvectors!
 Duration: X minutes</p></td>
         <td width="50%"><a href="https://www.patreon.com/theengiineer"><img alt="Plot Overview" src="Images/Video14.png"/></td>
     </tr>
         </tr>